sophmo08/vivid-pioneer/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I my work, I investigate how demographic characteristics — such as gender, age, or occupational background — shape employees' experiences and outcomes at work.
+        I investigate how demographic characteristics — such as gender, age, or occupational background — shape employees' experiences and outcomes at work.
 I am especially interested in how workplace processes generate systematic inequalities in compensation, career trajectories, and health.

         A central question in my work is what drives or reduces these disparities: how leadership behavior, organizational practices, and legal regulations contribute to — or help reduce — inequality in the workplace.
 This includes the role of DEI policies, transparency regulations, and managerial decision-making across career stages.
 I draw on quantitative methods including multilevel modelling, longitudinal panel data analysis, experimental designs, and natural language processing.

         My work has been recognized with the William H. Newman Award for the best paper based on a dissertation at the Academy of Management Annual Meeting and the Best Student Paper Award from the DEI Division.

         If you are interested in collaborating: feel free to reach out!
     design:
       columns: '1'
   - block: collection